-Trouble is completely non-judgemental.
+Trouble is completely non-judgmental.
 It handles first crushes, first love, first sexual experience and the ones that come after without kid gloves, offering insight via experience and trial and error rather than the guiding voice of some omnipotent moral high ground.

 In the UK it also has a truly ingenious front cover, daring and graphic; those little sperm get right to the point of the story in an undeniable statement.
 Teens aren’t censored, and neither is Trouble.
 I wish the US version had been as unapologetic.

-My favourite thing about protagonist Hannah is that she is at once flirtatious and outspoken, but also at heart what defines her is her thoughtfulness.
+My favorite thing about protagonist Hannah is that she is at once flirtatious and outspoken, but also at heart what defines her is her thoughtfulness.
 She says stupid things when she’s feeling threatened or angry, but she doesn’t want to hurt her loved ones; she tries to understand the viewpoints of those around her and she’s fiercely loyal, even when it ends up stabbing her in the back.
 Her journey is eye-opening, touching and heartfelt.

-A huge triumph of the writing is that it doesn’t patronise: the teenage voices are real without becoming caricatures.
+A huge triumph of the writing is that it doesn’t patronize: the teenage voices are real without becoming caricatures.
 At one point Hannah types OMG and it feels both true to the text and actual teens, rather than the usual ‘this is what the kids say’ joke that all too often happens in contemporary humorous YA.
 Nor does it stray into overblown introspection.
 Hannah muddles through her dilemma, asks for advice, listens to and ignores those around her, and at the heart of it all she remains stubbornly and gloriously herself.

 It’s also really funny.
 Hannah’s tongue is sharp, and her rebuttals are always on point.
 As it’s a high school narrative (set in an English comprehensive secondary school) there are of course the usual playground cliques and friendship groups, all set to knock Hannah when she’s down, but she can certainly hold her own and then some.